AATechCulture/BisonBlitz/README.md

 ## Project Description 🤯
 **....at lease 3 sentences describing what the project does and how it works**

+**"The PLAAN-IT application empowers American Airlines customers to leverage their Advantage miles and determine available travel options.
+By answering questions about their preferred travel destinations, users receive personalized recommendations.
+The application then generates a list of destinations accessible through their accrued miles, making trip planning seamless and convenient."**

 ## Project Value 💰
 **....at lease 3 sentences describing your target customer and tangible benefits from your solution**

+**"Our target customers for the PLAAN-IT application are American Airlines frequent flyers who are Advantage miles holders.
+These customers seek a user-friendly solution to optimize their travel rewards and are interested in discovering new destinations that align with their interests.
+With PLAAN-IT, these customers can efficiently utilize their miles, receive personalized travel suggestions, and ultimately enjoy the tangible benefits of discovering and planning exciting trips that cater to their preferences."**

 ## Tech Overview 💻
 **... what tech was used to bring this project to life?**

+*** React.ts (Frontend)
+* Apollo GraphQl (Backend)
+* SQL (Database)
+* OpenAPI (API)**

 Example:
 * FastAPI